gderivas/DS_Nanodegree/README.md

 - Matplotlib    3.2.1
 - Sklearn       0.24.1

+## Folder and files description

+- data (folder):    Original Kaggle Seattle Dataset
+- graphs (folder):  Include all results (graphs and tables) as pictures for communication
+- .gitignore:       Ignore IDE/auxiliary files for the repository
+- project.ipynb:    Python Notebook with the all the code
+- README.md:        This documentation file

 ## Key Insights and results

 The complete analysis can be found in the Notebook